My Duty and Expectations

 I also expect all owners to have any concerns they may have about their rabbits checked out by their own vet before boarding with us.
-If I am unhappy with the health of a rabbit on arrival – I may very well refuse to board it depending on what is wrong with your bunny, whether you have a flight to catch or not.
+If I am unhappy with the health of a rabbit on arrival – I may very well refuse to board it depending on what I feel/believe maybe wrong with your bunny, whether you have a flight to catch or not.
 Some conditions are highly contagious and I cannot take the risk I'm afraid.
 Remember, at that stage your full balance will not be returned to you as it will be too late to rebook the space - as per our terms and conditions (please see paragraph regarding cancelling).

-If we have to take your rabbit to the vets we do not make a charge for this, nor will we charge extra for administering any medication that is prescribed at that visit.
+Under normal circumstances, if we have to take your rabbit to the vets we do not make a charge for this, nor will we charge extra for administering any medication that is prescribed at that visit.
 Charges that we make for administering medication or washing/cleaning bottoms are for pre-existing conditions your rabbit arrives with and that we are fully aware of.
 Please remember, we are only a boarding facility, not a veterinary surgery so please bear that in mind if your rabbit has a difficult pre-existing condition that requires a lot of attention and care.
 I cannot inject a rabbit, and my insurance will not cover for that.